camunda/camunda-docs-manual/content/reference/rest/history/decision-requirements-definition/get-statistics.md

   <tr>
     <td>decisionInstanceId</td>
     <td>
-    Restrict query results to be based only on specified decision instance id.
-Restriction will be applied to id and root decision id fields.
+    Restrict query results to be based only on specific evaluation instance of a given decision requirements definition.
     </td>
   </tr>
 </table>